playframework/playframework/documentation/manual/releases/release31/Highlights31.md

 For more details, see the [[Scala WebSocket documentation|ScalaWebSockets#Selecting-a-WebSocket-subprotocol]] and [[Java WebSocket documentation|JavaWebSockets#Selecting-a-WebSocket-subprotocol]].

-### WebSocket Handshake Headers and Cookies
+### WebSocket Handshake Headers, Cookies, and Sessions

-`WebSocket.Accepted` now supports adding custom headers and cookies to the successful `101 Switching Protocols` response:
+`WebSocket.Accepted` now supports adding custom headers, cookies, and session data to the successful `101 Switching Protocols` response:

 Scala
 : ```scala